 Hi, I'm Gabi!
-I’m a geochemist, a freelance science writer, and a patient advocate based in Boston.
+I’m a geochemist, science communicator, and patient advocate based in Boston.

 My name is pronounced GAH-bee, not Gabby, because I’m Mexican-American and that is the pronunciation in Spanish.
 It’s the same “a” sound as taco and flan!
 I use both of my last names, without a hyphen (pronounced Ser-AH-toe Marks)!
 My pronouns are she/her/hers.